ATLASConnect/tutorial-PythonCondor/README.md

 A tutorial focused on running a python job on Condor using NumPy, SciPy, Matplotlib, and a custom user package.

+## All Files in the Tutorial

+All of the files used in the tutorial can be found [here](http://faxbox.usatlas.org/user/kratsg/CondorPythonTest/).
+This github contains most of the files, but the larger files are in the faxbox.

 # Running Python on Condor

 ## Introduction